tophat2d/tophat/README.md

 - `make run` - to build without optimizations and embedding + run
 - `make install` - build and install, so you can test on existing projects
 - `make build` - release build
-- `make windows` - build for windows
+- `make wbuild` - build for windows
 - `make package` - creates a package, that can be installed using linux shell tool
 - `make win-package` - same as above, but is makes a windows package